11 Apps to Manage Your Mobile Workforce

 I’ve identified the top 11 apps that your business can use to manage its mobile workforce.
 I’ll outline the features, benefits, and any potential drawbacks of each one below.

 Slack has quickly become one of the world’s most popular business apps for internal communication.
-This instant messaging tool is leveraged by large enterprises, small businesses, and everything in between.
+This instant messaging tool for iOS and Android is leveraged by large enterprises, small businesses, and everything in between.

 It’s trusted by big names like Airbnb, TD Ameritrade, Target, Cole Haan, Zendesk, Fox, and HubSpot.